Skip to main content

 Vascular Tone, Blood Pressure, and Arrhythmias

 Testosterone has direct effects on the blood vessels themselves.
 It is understood to contribute to vasodilation, the widening of blood vessels, partly through the increased production of nitric oxide.
-This mechanism can help improve blood flow and may have a beneficial effect on in some individuals.
+This mechanism can help improve blood flow and may have a beneficial effect on blood pressure in some individuals.

 The clinical data on blood pressure is generally neutral, showing no significant increase in most men undergoing properly monitored therapy.
 However, a more recent area of focus has been on cardiac arrhythmias.